-The Wolankeyutomone Kisi Apaciyewik Fund is a Wabanaki-led participatory-grantmaking that provides unrestricted, general operating support to Wabanaki tribal government, Wabanaki NGOs, and Wabanaki citizens.
+The Wolankeyutomone Kisi Apaciyewik ( Let's take good care of what has returned) Fund is a Wabanaki-led participatory-grantmaking that provides unrestricted, general operating support to Wabanaki tribal government, Wabanaki NGOs, and Wabanaki citizens.
 Grants from the fund are flexible 1-2 year awards based on the needs of the grantee.
 The Fund seeks to repair, rebuild, and sustain Wabanaki relationship, kinship, and access to place by directly helping Wabanaki people and institutions to fulfill their care-taking responsibilities of lands and waters across Wabanaki Traditional Territory in what is now known as Maine.

 The application period for 2025 is currently open!